$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 If your VPN stops working in China, try switching to a different server within the same app or choosing a different protocol.
 You can also try re-downloading and reinstalling the app or contacting customer support for assistance.
 As a last resort, consider using a different VPN service or finding alternative methods to access blocked content.

 The China VPN subscription costs depend on the features and the duration of the subscription plan.
-Right now, Surfshark is the most budget-friendly VPN at the cost with a 30-day money-back guarantee.
+Right now, ExpressVPN is the best VPN at the cost, with a 30-day money-back guarantee.

-Yes, slow speeds in China are always the result of poor peering out of the Chinese mainland, trans-Pacific fiber congestion, and throttling of VPN connections by GFW.
+Yes, slow speeds in China are always the result of poor peering out of the Chinese mainland, trans-Pacific fibre congestion, and throttling of VPN connections by GFW.
 We advise using PPTP, L2TP/IPsec, OpenVPN XOR, 256-bit ECC, and other protocols when testing with various VPN server locations and ports.

 Beyond its obfuscated servers, NordVPN primarily relies on its NordLynx protocol, which is less effective at circumventing censorship.
 Therefore, not utilizing obfuscated servers often leads to blocks, rendering NordVPN ineffective in China.